nestauk/asf_core_data/README.md

 ### How to use <a name="instructions"></a>

-To pull installation data into a project, first install this repo as a package then run
+To pull installation data into a project, first install this repo as a package by adding this line to your project's `requirements.txt`, substituting `$BRANCH` for your desired branch name:

+    asf_core_data@ git+ssh://git@github.com/nestauk/asf_core_data.git@$BRANCH

+The MCS data can then be pulled in using:

-    from asf_core_data.asf_core_data.pipeline.mcs.generate_mcs_data import get_mcs_installations
+    from asf_core_data import get_mcs_installations

     installation_data = get_mcs_installations(...)